cysouw/diathesis/text/c03_summaryDia.md

 An ~~antipassive~~ is a diathesis in which an object is demoted to a prepositional phrase.
 For details on the definition see [@sec:intro-applicative-antipassive].
 Antipassives in German are typically unmarked or marked by a reflexive pronoun.

-### *Akkusativ Antipassiv* {#sec:summary-akkusativ-antipassiv}
+### *Antipassiv* {#sec:summary-akkusativ-antipassiv}

-The unmarked ~~Akkusativ Antipassiv~~ (full discussion in [@sec:prepositions-accusative-antipassive] and subsequent sections) is a diathesis in which an accusative argument alternates with a prepositional phrase.
+The unmarked ~~Antipassiv~~ (full discussion in [@sec:prepositions-accusative-antipassive] and subsequent sections) is a diathesis in which an accusative argument alternates with a prepositional phrase.
 This typically occurs without any overt marking other than the antipassive alternation itself.
 For example, the verb *schießen* 'to shoot' can be used both with an accusative and with an *auf* prepositional phrase [@next a].
 The semantic effect of this diathesis is that the object is less affected when marked as a prepositional phrase.
 In some instances, like with *glauben an* 'to believe in' [@next b] the prepositional phrase is a governed preposition (see [@sec:prepositions-governed-antipassive]).

 ::: ex
 a.
 Ich schieße den Bären. \